ferrucc-io/emoji-picker/README.md

-  emojisPerRow?: number;      // Number of emojis per row emojiSize?: number;         // Size of each emoji in pixels containerHeight?: number;    // Height of the emoji container maxUnicodeVersion?: number; // Maximum Unicode version to include in the list of emojis (we default to 15.0) onEmojiSelect?: (emoji: string) => void; // Callback when emoji is selected }
+  emojisPerRow?: number;      // Number of emojis per row emojiSize?: number;         // Size of each emoji in pixels containerHeight?: number;    // Height of the emoji container maxUnicodeVersion?: number; // Maximum Unicode version to include (defaults to 16.0, matching unicode-emoji-json package).
+Hides unsupported emojis that render as � on the user's system onEmojiSelect?: (emoji: string) => void; // Callback when emoji is selected }
 ```